Reviem0/CompSci-Notes/Algorithmics/Multiway.md

 - Purpose: Multiway trees for storing strings (e.g. spell checkers, autocomplete)
 - Structure:
 	- Each node represents a character.
 Paths from root to leaf spell words.
-	- Ends with a special symbol (e.g., %)
+	- Ends with a special symbol (e.g., $)
+	- Compactified to remove one-way branches
+- Operations:
+	- Insertion: Builds paths character-by-character
+	- Search:$O(k)$ time for a work length k